speedshi/MALMI/README.md

 ## Reference
 We are current working on a paper about MALMI.
 When it is published, we will update the paper information here.
 Please cite the paper in your documents if you use MALMI.
+We will give a talk about the MALMI system and real data applications at AGU 2021 Fall Meeting.
+Detail information as below:
+Abstract ID: 932446
+Abstract Title: An End-to-end Seismic Catalog Builder From Continuous Seismic Data Based on Machine Learning and Waveform Migration
+Final Paper Number: S31A-06
+Presentation Type: Oral Session
+Session Number and Title: S31A: Decoding Geophysical Signatures With Machine Learning: Novel Methods and Results I Oral Session Date and Time: Wednesday, 15 December 2021; 08:00 - 09:15 CST Presentation Length: 08:28 - 08:33 CST
+Online Only Session: No
+If Hybrid Session, Location: Convention Center Room 343-345

 ## License